Afonso Pena: Domestic policy

 According to Américo Lacombe, "succeeding Rodrigues Alves was a terrible challenge for a statesman", as the outgoing president had had a "brilliant" administration, which earned him the epithet of "the great president".
 The new president, abandoning his old liberal convictions, took an interventionist and protectionist line, determined to stimulate the economy through customs duties, immigration and development of infrastructure.

 Cabinet and appointments

 According to Lacombe, most of Pena's cabinet choices resulted from his talks with the several new leaders he met while traveling the country before taking office.
 As a critic of traditional methods of political appointments, Pena based his ministerial nominations on more technical rather than personalistic criteria.
-The president handed the ministries to David Campista (Finance), (Interior and Justice), (Industry and Transport), Hermes da Fonseca (War), Alexandrino Faria de Alencar (Navy) and Rio Branco (Foreign Affairs).
+The president handed the ministries to David Campista (Finance), Augusto Tavares de Lira (Interior and Justice), Miguel Calmon Du Pin e Almeida (Industry and Transport), Hermes da Fonseca (War), Alexandrino Faria de Alencar (Navy) and Rio Branco (Foreign Affairs).
 Apart from Rio Branco and the military ministers, the appointments were made in spite of the consolidated state oligarchies.
 The president also created the Ministry of Agriculture to diversify the country's agricultural exports by dealing with sectors other than coffee, but the new ministry would only come to function in the following administration.